tiffanymonroe/wdi-remote-gizmo/unit_1/w03d03/instructor_notes/afternoon_lesson.md

 3:00

-### Setup

-Open up `student_examples/dom_example` in text editor

-Load `index.html` in browser

 # Bye, vanilla DOM

-The vanilla DOM commands are rather cumbersome, and we will not be using them.
+The 'vanilla' DOM commands are rather cumbersome, and we will not be using them.
 We have used them so far them just to -

 * Demonstrate that the HTML is represented as **JavaScript objects with useful methods on them** in the browser.
+* Show you the DOM commands that are native to the browser
 * Get you familiar with common patterns for interacting with the DOM.

 We will be using the same patterns with jQuery, but we will be using a different syntax.